official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 499

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordsame old problems will re-emerge.
-Stick at it and we can show, eventually, as in the
-Balkans, the unstable starts to become stable.”
+same old problems will re-emerge.
+Stick at it and we can show, eventually, as in the Balkans, the unstable starts to become stable.”

 617. In the concluding section of his speech, Mr Blair stated that an integrated approach